Legion-Team/legion-protocol-contracts/README.md

 ## Overview

 The Legion protocol consists of smart contracts designed to facilitate different types of ERC20 token sales and manage related operations.
-The first supported types of sales are a traditional **Fixed Price Sale**, **Sealed Bid Auction Sale**, and a **Pre-Liquid Token Sale**.
+The first supported types of sales are a traditional **Fixed Price Sale**, **Sealed Bid Auction Sale**, **Pre-Liquid Token Sale V1**, and **Pre-Liquid Token Sale V2**.
 Below is an overview of all the key actors, along with a description of the functionality for each contract.

 **Key Actors:**